ARTICLES

 Some growers supplement with artificial light to help maintain healthy patterns in the foliage, especially during winter months.
 Ensuring that your plant receives enough brightness without subjecting it to harsh direct sun is key to preserving its turtle shell markings.

-Temperature and Humidity Needs for String of Turtles Plant
+Temperature and Humidity Needs for a String of Turtles Plant

 Keep in mind that semi-succulent leaves still benefit from a stable environment; large swings in warmth or moisture can stress the plant.
 Observing these factors, plus avoiding direct sunlight at midday, can preserve the plant's color patterns.